Doris-Li/DBSCAN-related/README.md

   run for the second time with chosen Eps get result of clusters

-  data.m: run initial data(in dataIn3d.zip) on Matlab to see the points k_dist.m: run to see k_distance graph on Matlab (g2.txt/ g.txt)
+  dataIn3d.m: run initial data(in dataIn3d.zip) on Matlab to see the points k_dist.m: run to see k_distance graph on Matlab (g2.txt/ g.txt)
   result.m: run to see clusters on Matlab (wineC.txt/ irisC.txt)
   wine.txt/ iris.txt: input points